• Skip to primary navigation

 In many ways, the nature of workers’ compensation law is fluid—they are constantly evolving.
 For this reason, if you or a loved one are injured on the job, it’s essential that you don’t wade the waters alone.
 You should contact an experienced workers’ compensation attorney to help ensure that you receive the compensation that you deserve.

-If you live in the Denver, Colorado area, contact Babcock Law Firm today for assistance.
+If you live in the Denver, Colorado area, contact Babcock Tucker today for assistance.
 Your first consultation is free.

 Primary Sidebar